-Procedures for Admission to the Teacher Education Program
+Procedures for Admission to the Educator Preparation Program

-Candidates apply for admission to the Teacher Education (TEP) when they have completed at least 60 semester credit hours.
-Instructions for applying to the TEP are available on the College of Education website.
-The Texas Education Agency requires a Technology Fee for all candidates, the fee must be paid before acceptance into the TEP.
+Candidates apply for admission to the Educator Preparation Program (EPP) when they have completed at least 60 semester credit hours.
+Instructions for applying to the EPP are available on the College of Education website.
+The Texas Education Agency requires a Technology Fee for all candidates, the fee must be paid before acceptance into the EPP.

-At the time of application to the Teacher Education Program, all applicants must demonstrate that they have:
+At the time of application to the Educator Preparation Program, all applicants must demonstrate that they have:

-- · Completed TEP interview in EPI Center - Completed 60 SCH with a minimum cumulative grade point average of 2.75 at the time of application to the Teacher Education Program. - Completed at least 12 SCH in the major/teaching field (or 15 SCH if mathematics or science major) coursework with no grade lower than a "C" and a GPA of a minimum 2.75. - Completed the coursework to demonstrate proficiency in reading, writing, mathematics, and communication.
-To demonstrate proficiency, the candidate must complete the following with a grade of "C" or better: - Reading History 1301 and 1302, and Political Science 2305 and 2306. - Writing English 1301 and 1302 (or English 2311 if Secondary or All-level Certification). - Mathematics Mathematics 1314 or equivalent. - Oral Communication Communication 1315.
+- · Completed EPP interview in EPI Center - Completed 60 SCH with a minimum cumulative grade point average of 2.75 at the time of application to the Educator Preparation Program. - Completed at least 12 SCH in the major/teaching field (or 15 SCH if mathematics or science major) coursework with no grade lower than a "C" and a GPA of a minimum 2.75. - Completed the coursework to demonstrate proficiency in reading, writing, mathematics, and communication.
+To demonstrate proficiency, the candidate must complete the following with a grade of "C" or better: - Reading History 1301 and 1302, and Political Science 2305 and 2306. - Writing English 1301 and 1302 (or English 2311 if Secondary or All-level Certification). - · Mathematics Mathematics 1314 or equivalent. - · Oral Communication Communication 1315.

 - Have met the requirements of the Texas Success Initiative (TSI).
 The TSI skill requirements are normally met at the time of admission to the university or through required coursework.
 For more information about the TSI, visit the Angelo State University TSI website. - Angelo State University's candidates demonstrate acceptable teacher behavior.
 Candidates will be evaluated on these behaviors through the assessment of teacher dispositions.
-At the point of admission to the Teacher Education Program, students are required to review and accept the unit's dispositions.
+At the point of admission to the Educator Preparation Program, students are required to review and accept the unit's dispositions.
 To view the dispositions visit the College of Education website.

-Procedures for Admission to the Student/Clinical Teaching Program
+Procedures for Admission to the Clinical Teaching (Student Teaching) Program

-Candidates applying for the Student/Clinical Teaching Program must:
+Candidates applying for the Clinical Teaching (Student Teaching) Program must:

-- Attend a student/clinical teaching application meeting in the long semester prior to student/clinical teaching.
-Dates and times will be announced and posted in Blackboard.
-Also, an email will be sent to all those in the TEP.
-For more information, please contact the EPI Center. - Submit an application for student/clinical teaching.
-Application forms are available on the College of Education website. - A degree plan or post-baccalaureate certification plan must be on file in the College of Education office prior to applying to student/ clinical teaching.
+- Attend a clinical teaching (student teaching) application meeting in the long semester prior to clinical teaching (student teaching).
+Dates and times will be announced and posted at the beginning of each long semester in the University Calendar and an email will be sent campus-wide with meeting information. - Submit an application for clinical teaching (student teaching).
+(See College of Education Calendar for deadlines.)
+Application forms are available on the College of Education website. - A degree plan or post-baccalaureate certification plan must be on file in the College of Education office prior to applying to clinical teaching (student teaching).